MRD and BTKi Resistance in CLL

 I usually test for BTK inhibitor resistance mutations when there is evidence of clinical progression on either a covalent BTK inhibitor or pirtobrutinib.
 If a patient has been on a BTK inhibitor for some length of time and I am not quite sure if they might be progressing (eg, if their white count goes up), it can be potentially helpful to check for the resistance mutations, although I won’t stop the drug unless there is clear clinical progression, even in the presence of a resistance mutation.

-For patients on a covalent BTK inhibitor for whom subsequent treatment with either venetoclax or pirtobrutinib is being considered, the resistance mutations are irrelevant—clinical trials on both agents showed high response rates regardless of their presence.
-In this context, testing for BTK inhibitor resistance mutations is not clinically useful.
-As more patients progress on second-generation covalent inhibitors like acalabrutinib and zanubrutinib because of mutations that give rise to pirtobrutinib resistance, it may be prudent to know whether resistance mutations are present when considering the next line of therapy.
-However, the presence of a mutation does not mean a patient will not respond to treatment.
+For patients on a covalent BTK inhibitor for whom subsequent treatment with either venetoclax or pirtobrutinib is being considered, the resistance mutations are irrelevant—clinical trials of both agents showed high response rates regardless of their presence.
+In this context, testing for BTK inhibitor resistance mutations is not that clinically useful.
+However, as more patients progress on second-generation covalent inhibitors like acalabrutinib and zanubrutinib, we are going to see more mutations that can also give rise to pirtobrutinib resistance.
+Hence, it may be prudent to know whether resistance mutations are present when considering the next line of therapy.
+However, the presence of a mutation does not necessarily mean a patient will not respond to treatment.
 For example, if the mutation has a very low allele frequency and is therefore present in only a small percentage of cells, the patient could still respond.
 It is unclear how HCPs can use this information to direct therapy at the moment but more information will likely emerge in the next few years.

 Your Thoughts?